broadinstitute/viral-pipelines/docs/ncbi_submission.rst

 1. Go to: https://submit.ncbi.nlm.nih.gov and login.
 #.
 Go to the Submissions tab and select BioSample - click on New Submission.
 #.
 Follow instructions, selecting "batch submission type" where applicable.
 #.
-The metadata template to use is likely: "Pathogen affecting public health".
+The metadata template to use is likely: "Pathogen affecting public health" (Pathogen.cl.1.0.xlsx).
 #.
-Follow template instructions (careful about date formatting) and submit as .txt file.
+Follow template instructions to fill in the sheet.
+Pay particular attention to the Excel comments that are attached to each column header: they describe the intended content for these columns, the valid formatting, and controlled vocabulary.
+For example, "organism" should always match the long name that is given by the NCBI Taxonomy database for that species.
+Date fields seem to have multiple acceptable formats, but we prefer ISO8601 (YYYY-MM-DD) just to reduce ambiguity.
+Export to text and submit as .txt file.
 #.
 You will receive BioSamples IDs (``SAMN####``) via email (often 1-2 days later).
+#.
+If you wish to amend/correct any metadata in your submissions, you can always do so at a future time -- however, you will need BioSample IDs before any of the following steps, so it's best to register as soon as you have collection_date and sample_name for everything.
+This can be a super-set of anything you submit to NCBI in the future (Genbank or SRA), so we typically register BioSamples for every viral sample we *attempt* to sequence, regardless of whether we successfully sequenced it or not.

 Set up an NCBI author template